ATM Security Notice Information

 ATM Security Notice

 Automated Teller Machines (ATMs) are a convenient way for many of us to access cash when we need it.
 Because we care and take your safety seriously, we wanted to share some to tips for you to remember anytime that you are using an ATM.
-At DATCU, we take every precaution possible precaution to ensure that our ATMs are safe.
+At DATCU, we take every possible precaution to ensure that our ATMs are safe.

 DATCU has ATMs located at all of our twelve branch locations.
 In addition to those ATMs, we are a part of the Allpoint Network with over 55,000 free ATMs worldwide.
 Simply use the datcu.org website or your mobile app to locate one of many convenient locations.